-These are the ingredients of the data analysis and videoconferences of World Wide Data Day 2020.
+These are the ingredients of the data analysis and videoconferences of World Wide Data Day 2021.
 Students will search for particles called muons that result from proton collisions and measure angles at which they careen from the collision point.
-All the results will be pooled worldwide to understand the massive detectors used to capture what comes out of proton collisions and probe the nature of those collisions.
-Students who are part of the investigation will join videoconferences with their peers and physicists to discuss what they have learned.
-World Wide Data Day 2020 is an activity of International Masterclasses, QuarkNet, and the International Particle Physics Outreach Group that helps to bring particle physics to high school students and teachers through authentic data investigations.
+All the results will be pooled worldwide to understand the massive detectors used and probe the nature of those collisions.
+Students who are part of the investigation will join videoconferences with physicists to discuss what they have learned.
+World Wide Data Day 2021 is an activity of International Masterclasses, QuarkNet, and the International Particle Physics Outreach Group that helps to bring particle physics to high school students and teachers through authentic data investigations.